Rotation about two axis solo

 In the following, the feedback variables are given.
 Here, the student answer is processed to be able to show them, how their incorrect answer would look like.
 That way, they can compare their result to the correct solution and reflect on their train of thought leading up to the error.

-• in the list, the position of ans1 is saved as the variable location
+- in the list, the position of

-• the curve is calculated and exported like the reference solution and can later be displayed using JSXGraph
+can be found to depict the student’s answer - the curve is calculated and exported like the reference solution and can later be displayed using JSXGraph

 Feedback variables: